-More and more frequently we hear of peer supporters, Breastfeeding Counsellors, IBCLCs, midwives, health visitors and even dentists telling parents to “feed feed feed”.
+More and more frequently we hear of peer supporters, Breastfeeding Counsellors, IBCLCs, midwives, health visitors and even dentists telling parents to ” just feed feed feed”.
 This information is all fine and well for a term baby who is drinking well at the breast and having frequent wet and dirty nappies and gaining weight.
-Feed the baby is always the first rule, but fed is not best as Dr Amy Brown discusses here………..
+Feed the baby is always the first rule, but fed is not best as Dr Amy Brown discusses here.

 On the other end of the spectrum, blanket infant feeding information is not so ok when the opposite is happening and the signs parents are reporting show a baby who isn’t transferring milk as well as they could.
 What are parents to do?
-Where do they turn when they’ve already consulted *insert infant feeding person* and been told all is well when the actual evidence says differently?
+Where do they turn when they’ve already consulted *insert infant feeding person or Professional* and been told all is well when the actual evidence says differently?
+Assessment of medical history, observing an entire feed, taking a history of pregnancy, birth and what has happened up to now and analysing all of this cannot be done in a 15 minute session.

 Has anybody observed a full feed to check this and reassure you and explain how to recognise the signs your baby is transferring milk well?
 How many wet and dirty nappies?
 Are you and your baby getting sleep between feeds?
 Are their hands relaxed and open, and does your baby sleep after a feed?